- Submission deadline: January 11th, 2021 at 12pm (noon) PT – Pacific Time

 - Template: ACM Master Article Submission Templates (single column)

-- Submission Format: 6-page Extended Abstract including references, video figure, still image, and additional information describing what attendees will experience as well as technical and space requirements.
+- Submission Format: Up to 6-page Extended Abstract including references, video figure, still image, and additional information describing what attendees will experience.

 - Submissions are not anonymous and should include all author names, affiliations, and contact information.